-PPCC acknowledges an "I" grade, representing an incomplete for a course.
-An "I" grade will be issued only if the student has completed more than 75% of the course requirements, and has an emergency that cannot be resolved prior to the end of the semester.
+PPSC acknowledges an "I" grade, representing an incomplete for a course.
+An "I" grade will be issued only if the student has completed more than 75% of the course requirements, missed more than one lab, and has an emergency that cannot be resolved prior to the end of the semester.
 For nurse assistant courses that have a lecture and lab clinical component, more than 75% of the course requirements in each of the course's components need to be completed in order for an Incomplete to be considered.
-For nurse assistant clinicals NUA 170 and 171 are considered a combined experience, students must complete a minimum of 4 clinical shifts in order to be eligible for an incomplete.
-Students will never receive an incomplete for NUA 170, the incomplete will always be assigned in NUA 171 regardless of the date of the absence.
-As such, the first 30 hours of clinical count as the completion of NUA 170 and subsequent hours will count toward 171.
-However, students who miss hours in the long-term care rotation will make up hours in long term care and students who miss hours in the hospital rotation will make up hours in the hospital.
+For nurse assistant clinical courses students must have completed one full day of their clinical rotation in order to be eligible for an Incomplete in that section.
+Once the student completes 3/6 clinical days, they will be assigned a grade for NUA 1070 and the incomplete will be assigned to NUA 1071.

-If the Program Chair and Associate Dean of Nursing approve an Incomplete, the student is responsible to sign and agree to a contract for the work that needs to be completed.
+If the Program Coordinator and Director of Nursing approve an Incomplete, the student is responsible to sign and agree to a contract for the work that needs to be completed.
 All remaining work must be satisfactorily completed by the contracted date prior to the end of the next semester or a grade of "F" will be issued for the course.